dotnet/docs/docs/core/tutorials/using-on-macos.md

 ### Writing the test project

-Let's build a test project for this library that you've build.
+Let's build a test project for this library that you've built.
 Cd into the `test/test-library` directory.
 Run `dotnet new -t xunittest` to create a new test project.

 You'll need to add a dependency node for the library you wrote in the steps